Harold Hotelling: Producers with increasing returns to scale: marginal cost pricing

 In "oligopolies" (markets dominated by a few producers), especially in "monopolies" (markets dominated by one producer), non-convexities remain important.
 Concerns with large producers exploiting market power initiated the literature on non-convex sets, when Piero Sraffa wrote about firms with increasing returns to scale in 1926, after which Hotelling wrote about marginal cost pricing in 1938.
 Both Sraffa and Hotelling illuminated the market power of producers without competitors, clearly stimulating a literature on the supply-side of the economy.

 Consumers with non-convex preferences

 When the consumer's preference set is non-convex, then (for some prices) the consumer's demand is not connected.
 A disconnected demand implies some discontinuous behavior by the consumer as discussed by Hotelling:

-If indifference curves for purchases be thought of as possessing a wavy character, convex to the origin in some regions and concave in others, we are forced to the conclusion that it is only the portions convex to the origin that can be regarded as possessing any importance, since the others are essentially unobservable.
-They can be detected only by the discontinuities that may occur in demand with variation in price-ratios, leading to an abrupt jumping of a point of tangency across a chasm when the straight line is rotated.
-But, while such discontinuities may reveal the existence of chasms, they can never measure their depth.
-The concave portions of the indifference curves and their many-dimensional generalizations, if they exist, must forever remain in unmeasurable obscurity.:

 Following Hotelling's pioneering research on non-convexities in economics, research in economics has recognized non-convexity in new areas of economics.
 In these areas, non-convexity is associated with market failures, where any equilibrium need not be efficient or where no equilibrium exists because supply and demand differ.
 Non-convex sets arise also with environmental goods and other externalities, and with market failures, and public economics.